Aragon: Middle Ages

-This situation would be repeated in the Commitment of Caspe (1412), which avoids a war that had dismembered the Crown of Aragon when a good handful of aspirants to the throne emerged after the death of Martin of Aragon a year after the death of his first-born, Martin I of Sicily.
+This situation would be repeated in the Commitment of Caspe (1412), which avoided a war that had dismembered the Crown of Aragon when a good handful of aspirants to the throne emerged after the death of Martin of Aragon, a year after the death of his firstborn, Martin I of Sicily.
 Ferdinand I of Aragon is the chosen one, of the Castilian House of Trastámara, but also directly connected with the Aragonese king Peter IV of Aragon, through his mother Eleanor of Aragon.

 Aragon was already a large-scale political entity: the Crown, the Cortes, the Deputation of the Kingdom and the Foral Law constituted its nature and its character.
-The marriage of Ferdinand II of Aragon with Isabella I of Castile, celebrated in 1469 in Valladolid, derived later in the union of the crowns of Aragon and Castile, creating the basis of the Modern State.
+The marriage of Ferdinand II of Aragon with Isabella I of Castile, celebrated in 1469 in Valladolid, led to the union of the crowns of Aragon and Castile, creating the basis of the Modern State.

 Early Modern Age c.
 1500–1789

-The Early Modern Age was marked by increasing tension between the power of the Spanish Monarchy and those of the regions.
+The Early Modern Age was marked by increasing tension between the power of the Spanish Monarchy and that of the regions.
 The appointment of a Castilian as Viceroy in 1590, contrary to the agreement all Royal officials be Aragonese caused widespread unrest; when the Madrid authorities attempted to arrest the Aragonese writer and politician Antonio Perez in May 1591, it caused street violence in Zaragossa and a revolt known as the Alterations of Aragon.
 The unrest was largely confined to Zaragossa and quickly suppressed, with Perez going into exile.
 Philip then ordered a reduction in the proportion of taxes retained by the Generality of Aragon to lessen their capacity to raise an army against him.